yoriiis/social-api.js/readme.md

 Easy way to load social API properly in your Javascript

-Add this code before the closing </body> tag.
+Add this code before the closing body tag.
 Do not add SDK in your HTML, and don't add "fb-root" tag for Facebook SDK, all it's automatically add with the script.

 ```html
 <script src="js/social-api.js"></script>